 Growing up in Newark, I am inspired and saddened by the inner city.
 I am inspired by Newark’s hope of renewal after decades of white flight, under-investment, and urban neglect.
 I am saddened by the loss of my city’s historic architecture and urban fabric to the wrecking ball of what is called progress.

 Port Newark is America’s largest port on the Atlantic coast.
 On weekdays, hundreds of cargo ships deliver thousands of Chinese-made products to waiting trucks and trains.
-On weekends, the port is seemingly dead, an unintentional urban monument to America’s economic might.
+On weekends, the port is empty of life, an unintentional and empty urban monument to America’s economic might.

 Three shipping cranes being delivered by boat from China.